Leon Haslam: Superbike World Championship

-For 2004 he did the full WSBK season for Renegade alongside Noriyuki Haga.
+For 2004, Haslam did the full WSBK season for Renegade alongside Noriyuki Haga.
 He was 8th overall with a best of 3rd, finishing as the rookie of the year.
 Haslam also had an impressive victory in a British Superbike race at Brands Hatch on one of the team's 3 ventures into the series.
 In torrential rain, this was the only Ducati win in the series all year, even though this was the title-winning bike in both 2003 (Shane "Shakey" Byrne) and 2005 (Gregorio Lavilla).

 British Superbike Championship

 With Renegade switching to Honda machinery and cutting to one rider Haslam moved to BSB with the reformed GSE Racing Squad, now known as Airwaves Ducati.
 Haslam finished 4th overall behind only teammate Lavilla and the two HM Plant Hondas of Ryuichi Kiyonari and Michael Rutter.

-2006 saw Leon once again on the Airwaves sponsored GSE Ducati 999, partnering Lavilla.
+2006 saw Haslam once again on the Airwaves sponsored GSE Ducati 999, partnering Lavilla.
 In the first 12 races of the 2006 season he finished 2nd no less than 8 times, without winning a race but taking 3 poles and lying 2nd overall.
 The wins came later; he was particularly proud of a win in the wet at Croft.

-He managed to push for the title all the way to the last race of the season at a rain soaked Brands Hatch where Leon, Lavilla and Kiyonari all had a chance to win.
-Leon was running second to Kiyo in the first race when it was stopped after Byrne crashed heavily, and despite storming to victory in the second race, he ended the season in second place and Lavilla (who crashed in race one) was third.
-Leon did however drive off in the £50,000 Audi convertible which was his prize for scoring the most points in the Audi pole position competition.
+Haslam managed to push for the title all the way to the last race of the season at a rain soaked Brands Hatch where Leon, Lavilla and Kiyonari all had a chance to win.
+He was running second to Kiyo in the first race when it was stopped after Byrne crashed heavily, and despite storming to victory in the second race, he ended the season in second place and Lavilla (who crashed in race one) was third.
+Haslam did however drive off in the £50,000 Audi convertible which was his prize for scoring the most points in the Audi pole position competition.

 While Lavilla won the first four races and lead the championship after eight, Haslam struggled to match these results.
 However, two-second places at Oulton Park in round four moved him up to fourth overall.
 He ultimately finished 3rd, behind Kiyonari and Jonathan Rea's Hondas but ahead of a fading Lavilla.